sftpplus/sftpplus-docs/src/doc_source/configuration-auth/azure-ad.rst

 :Optional: yes
 :Values: * Empty
          * Group UUID.
-         * Comma separated list of group UUIDs.
+         * Comma-separated list of group UUIDs.
 :From version: 4.22.0
 :Description:
     Defines the SFTPPlus groups that are associated with any authenticated users.